saadqu/legal-mation/README.md

 3. Run `yarn dev` to start the project.
 4. Copy `http://localhost:5173/` and open it on browser.

-To run the tests run `yarn test` and it will start running the test.
-I have added some of the tests, but unfortunately not covering all of the tests.
+To run the tests, use `yarn test` to initiate the testing process.
+I've added some tests, but unfortunately, not all are covered yet.

 ## Functionalities